VonHeikemen/tinytina-js/README.md

 npm install --global github:VonHeikemen/tinytina-js
 ```

-Install from one of the available [tags](https://github.com/VonHeikemen/tinytina-js/tags).
+Or install it from one of the available [tags](https://github.com/VonHeikemen/tinytina-js/tags).

 ```
 npm install --global github:VonHeikemen/tinytina-js#<tag>